amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

         # Handle other response codes
     ```

-**Result**: Your application handles exceeded rate limits gracefully and minimizes downtime and errors
+**Result**: Your application handles exceeded rate limits gracefully and minimizes downtime and errors.

 ## Best practices for optimizing API usage